Rikki-Khanna/home-lab-aws/README.md

 # CI CD

 This repo have workflow to run linting, validate and deploy terraform code in AWS with every push in main branch.

+To deploy code in AWS, we need to save terraform user secret and key and Github "secrets and variables" tab.